wangzery/SearchOverflow/README.md

 # SearchOverflow
 A IDAPython script for searching overflows in IDA.
-Refacted by Bugscam.
+Refactored by Bugscam.